 The 75 Arkansas counties range in size from 1411–2731 km2, each with an average area of 1836 ± 335 km2 (SD).
 Each bumble bee species was recorded as present or absent from each county in two periods: historical and contemporary.
 For each species, the number of counties with records of that species was divided by the total number of counties that were sampled for all species within that period to obtain a proportion of occurrence within each period.
 The historical period included all records through 1965, the publication date of the last Arkansas bumble bee survey (Chandler & McCoy, 1965).
 The contemporary period included all records in the period 2000–2013.
 This range was chosen to occur after the initial detection periods of Bombus decline throughout North America (e.g., 1988: B. franklini (Frison); late 1990s: B. occidentalis Greene; 1998: B. affinis Cresson, Committee on Status of Pollinators in North America, 2007).
-New state distribution data for both periods were obtained from UAAM holdings (Fayetteville, Arkansas), specimens from a 2011–2013 citizen science survey and our own collection efforts during 2010–2013.
+New state distribution data for both periods were obtained from UAAM holdings (Fayetteville, Arkansas), specimens from citizen volunteers and our own collection efforts during 2010–2013.
 Specimens were identified to species using the keys and descriptions of Mitchell (1962) and Chandler and McCoy (1965), and vouchers were deposited in the UAAM.
 Sampling effort within each of the time periods was compared by generating species accumulation curves for each period in the R (R Core Team, 2014) package vegan v.2.0-9 using 1,000 permutations (Oksanen, et al., 2013).
-Changes in the state-wide occurrence of each species were qualitatively assessed with comparisons of the proportion of sampled counties in which a species was observed for each period.
+Changes in the statewide occurrence of each species were qualitatively assessed with comparisons of the proportion of sampled counties in which a species was observed for each period.